Cray-HPE/docs-csm/operations/system_layout_service/Add_Liquid-Cooled_Cabinets_To_SLS.md

     | Duplicate Cabinet HMN VLAN ID: | `Error found duplicate VLAN 3022 with subnet cabinet_1001 in HMN_MTN` | Ensure that the this new cabinet has an unique HMN VLAN ID. |
     | Duplicate Cabinet NMN VLAN ID  | `Error found duplicate VLAN 3023 with subnet cabinet_1001 in NMN_MTN` | Ensure that the this new cabinet has an unique NMN VLAN ID. |

-4. Inspect cabinet subnet and VLAN allocations in the system after adding the new cabinets cabinets:
+1. Inspect cabinet subnet and VLAN allocations in the system after adding the new cabinets.

     ```bash
     ncn# /usr/share/doc/csm/scripts/operations/system_layout_service/inspect_sls_cabinets.py sls_dump.json
     ```